Gaganub/ArBi-Freelance-Arbitrium-Sepolia/README.md

 Built during the Arbitrum Hackathon, ArBi Freelance demonstrates the power of Layer 2 solutions in creating practical, user-friendly DeFi applications that solve real-world problems in the gig economy.

 ---

+**Ready to revolutionize freelancing?
+Join ArBi Freelance and experience the future of decentralized work.**